tonghuikang/blog/_posts/2025-08-23-reinforcement-learning-life-lessons.md

 #### **You might not be taking the best action you could take for yourself**

-However, it is possible that God plays a move that is you make you use of.

-Note that you might not be playing actions that are best for yourself either.
+It is possible that the action you are likely to take is not the best action you could take.

+For example, you might know that exercising regularly is the best action for your health, but you choose to skip it for immediate comfort.

 #### **You will over-estimate if you sample the best outcome**

 You have 10 coins.
-You filp each of them 100 times.
+You flip each of them 100 times.

 It is likely that one of the coins produces more than 50, or even more than 55 heads.

-You might wrongly conclude that the best coin is the one that produces the most heads, where is reality, all coins are fair coins.
+You might wrongly conclude that the best coin is the one that produces the most heads, when in reality, all coins are fair coins.

 Similarly, you have 10 possible actions to take, and you sample the results from each of the actions.

+There are some lessons from this.

+Do not look at the most successful outcome and think that you could have become like that.
+Plenty of luck is involved.

+If you look only at the sequence of most successful outcomes, you will overestimate the success of a given set of moves.

 #### **You can learn without playing through the entire game**

-TD methods update estimates based on other estimates without waiting for a final outcome.
+There are reinforcement learning methods that learn estimates based on other estimates without waiting for a final outcome.

-You could play a few steps.
-You do not need to reach the destination before starting to learn something.
+There are things to be learned even if you do not complete it.

+For example, you can build small projects and have a better appreciation of how much it takes to complete the full project without completing the full project.